YARE0909/Globetrotter/README.md

 - 🔹 **Fun Learning** – Unlock interesting facts about each city after every guess
 - 🔹 **Dynamic Gameplay** – Endless destinations to keep the game fresh

+Best experienced on desktop for now, Mobile view will be optimised more in the future

 Stay tuned for more updates and new features! 🚀